World / Comment / December 11, 2024

 Mahmoud wasn’t the only high-profile victim in northern Gaza last week.
 His friend the head of the ICU at Kamal Adwan Hospital was killed by the Israeli military a day earlier.
 Their deaths sent a chilling message: No one is safe, not even humanitarians.

-After Israel’s October attack on Kamal Adwan Hospital—where tents were destroyed, dozens of medical staff and other civilians were taken captive, and ambulances were forcibly seized by the Israeli military—Mahmoud transformed the old souk into a vital hub for first responders and journalists.
+After Israel’s October attack on Kamal Adwan Hospital—where tents and ambulances were destroyed, and dozens of medical staff and other civilians were taken captive—Mahmoud transformed the old souk into a vital hub for first responders and journalists.
 Even when our soup kitchen had to temporarily close, Mahmoud kept going.
 He cooked for the hospital staff, delivered filtered water to the dialysis unit, and transferred enough of his supplies to sustain the hospital for six to 10 weeks.
 He even managed to deliver fresh produce to the hospital, a feat that drew media attention and, tragically, the scrutiny of the Israeli army.
 A few days later, he was gone.

 Informing Mahmoud’s eldest son, who was still recovering from critical injuries sustained in an Israeli attack, about his father’s death, broke me.
 Mahmoud leaves behind seven children, including a baby girl just ten days old—a daughter he never had the chance to name.